doctorray117/minecraft-ondemand/README.md

 Call it something useful, like `ecs.task.minecraft-server`.
 Three policies must be linked to this role, but we are only ready to create the first one now.

 ### EFS Policy
-The first policy we need to create will allow for read/write access to our new EFS drive.
+The first policy we need to create will allow for read/write access to our new EFS Access Point.
 Call it `efs.rw.minecraft-data` and place the ARN from the EFS created earlier in the policy's resource line:
 ```json
 {
     "Version": "2012-10-17",